 Through its International Visitors Program, FERC shares its regulatory approach and lessons learned with professional counterparts from around the world.
 Individual or group meetings and briefings are arranged upon request for foreign professionals who are seeking more information on U.S. domestic energy regulatory issues.
 All international visitors to FERC are funded by their home governments, international organizations, or other USG programs.
 In addition to hosting international visitors, FERC representatives occasionally speak to international visitor groups hosted by other U.S. Government organizations.
 U.S. participants travel overseas in response to requests from foreign governments, international organizations, and/or other USG organizations.

-USG Funding: Agency Appropriation Interagency Transfers Total USG Funding \$0 \$0 \$0 Non-USG Funding: Foreign Governments Private Sector (U.S.) Private Sector (Foreign) Int'l Orgs Total Non-USG Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked
+Private Private Sector Int'l Total Non-USG Foreign Non-USG Funding: Governments Sector (U.S.) (Foreign) Orgs Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked